SahilRpanjwani/doctor-appointment-management/README.md

 We worked together equally on this project.

-Name	             |  GitHub Profile	    |      Role
-Sahil R. Panjwani	 | @SahilRpanjwani      |  Backend & Database
+Sahil R. Panjwani	  @SahilRpanjwani        Backend & Database  |
-Nayan Dobariya	   | @nayandobariya       |  Frontend & UI Design
+Nayan Dobariya	    @nayandobariya         Frontend & UI Design |
-Khalani Mahir	     | @khalanimahirProject |  Structure & Documentation
+Khalani Mahir	      @khalanimahirProject   Structure & Documentation

 (All members contributed equally to the development and testing of this project.)